-- Premiums in this department are available to youth who have completed 3rd grade through 1 year after high school graduation, and who are enrolled in the Fond du Lac County 4-H Club, FFA, Boy or Girl Scouts, Boys and Girls Club, or any other youth organization not to include athletic teams or music groups. - Exhibitors are permitted to exhibit only in competition for prizes offered for the projects in which they are enrolled and meeting requirements. - 3.
-Each exhibitor in this department is required to keep regulation, 4-H, Scout, and FFA, record book for each project under which exhibits are made. - 4.
+- 1. Premiums in this department are available to youth who have completed 3rd grade through 1 year after high school graduation, and who are enrolled in the Fond du Lac County 4-H Club, FFA, Boy or Girl Scouts, Boys and Girls Club, or any other youth organization not to include athletic teams or music groups. - Exhibitors are permitted to exhibit only in competition for prizes offered for the projects in which they are enrolled and meeting requirements. - Each exhibitor in this department is required to keep regulation, 4-H, Scout, and FFA, record book for each project under which exhibits are made. - 4.
 Record books, registration papers, and other evidence must be furnished upon demand at the time of exhibiting at the County Fair. - 5.
-Exhibitors will be allowed only one entry for each class number unless otherwise stated under the regulations for each class. - Exhibitors who are entered in the wrong class number the day of judging will be allowed to show for ribbon only.
-No premium will be issued.

-- 7. Release of Dairy Animals: All dairy animals are to remain on exhibit through the duration of the Fair except for state breed shows and illness.
-Only dairy animals with valid entries will be released a maximum of 48 hours before the state or district show time.
-Sick animals may be removed only by a written authorization by the attending veterinarian.
-All removal of animals is a privilege and must be approved by the Fair Board and Dairy Committee. - 8.
-Exhibitors are expected to keep all walking alleys and feed areas clean and trash or other foreign material out of manure pile. - All livestock shown in the Junior Department must conform to the same health regulations as required for livestock exhibits in the Open Classes. - 10.
+Exhibitors will be allowed only one entry for each class number unless otherwise stated under the regulations for each class. - 6.
+Exhibitors are expected to keep all walking alleys and feed areas clean and trash or other foreign material out of manure pile. - All livestock shown in the Junior Department must conform to the same health regulations as required for livestock exhibits in the Open Classes. - 8.
 Exhibitors are required to feed and bed their livestock.
-It is requested that the barns be kept neat and clean at all times. - 11.
+It is requested that the barns be kept neat and clean at all times. - 9.
 Each exhibitor must exhibit his own livestock.
-The Superintendent may appoint another club member to assist in showing an animal when assistance is deemed necessary. - 12.
-All exhibits, including decorations, must remain in place until 6:00 p.m., Sunday of the Fair.
+The Superintendent may appoint another club member to assist in showing an animal when assistance is deemed necessary. - 10.
+All exhibits, including barn decorations, must remain in place until 6:00 p.m., Sunday of the Fair.
 The Fair Office will not be responsible for any exhibits that are not claimed on Sunday.
 Livestock animals will be released at 6:00 p.m. on Sunday of the Fair.
-Livestock club displays can be removed after project load-out. - All livestock shown in Open Class must be registered in the name of the exhibitor.
-Proof of registration and ownership must be furnished to the Fair Office prior to showing. - 14.
-Garments made in project and worn in the Dress Revue may be shown as individual exhibits in the clothing classes. - 15.
+Livestock club displays can be removed after project load-out. - 11.
+No trailers around the cattle barns until release time at 6:00 PM on Sunday. - 12.
+Garments made in project and worn in the Dress Revue may be shown as individual exhibits in the clothing classes. - 13.
 All exhibits must be in place according to the schedule set by the Fair Office.
-All classes except Open class require the exhibitor to bring the exhibit to the judge for face-to-face judging. - 16.
-Many of the Junior Classes will be judged face-to-face.
-Exhibitors are requested to carefully study the premium list, at the time of making entries, to avoid all possible mistakes and misunderstanding. - 17.
-If an exhibitor cannot make judging day, you must fill out a card and explain your project. - 18.
-All premiums are subject to Rule 4 of Judging Regulations. - When classes specify grade of exhibitor, the age will have reference to the grade completed the year of the Fair. - 20.
-In showmanship classes, exhibitors are required to show their project animals.
+All classes except Open class require the exhibitor to bring the exhibit to the judge for face-to-face judging. - 14.
+Many of the Junior Classes will be judged faceto-face.
+Exhibitors are requested to carefully study the premium list, at the time of making entries, to avoid all possible mistakes and misunderstanding. - 15.
+If an exhibitor cannot make judging day, you must fill out a card and explain your project. - 16.
+All premiums are subject to Rule 4 of Judging Regulations.

-- 21. Absolutely no water tanks for watering dairy and livestock animals will be permitted at the Fair. - 22.
-Newspaper bedding is not permitted at the Fair. - 23.
-Bedding must be clean of paper and garbage. - 24.
-Any exhibitor making a wrong entry on their entry form will only show for ribbon.
-If an entry is not made on an exhibit, you will not be allowed to show the exhibit.
-If an exhibitor does not follow the directions for a project, the judge has the right to drop the placing.
-Failure to comply will result in a fine. - 25.
+- 17. When classes specify grade of exhibitor, the age will have reference to the grade completed the year of the Fair. - 18.
+Absolutely no water tanks for watering dairy and livestock animals will be permitted at the Fair. - 19.
+Newspaper bedding is not permitted at the Fair. - 20.
+Bedding must be clean of paper and garbage. - 21.
 Selection of fair entries & requirements should be followed from this Fair Book.
 Some 4-H project literature describes fair entries and requirements, but the Fair Premium Book supersedes this.
-If you have questions contact the UW-Extension Office, a project leader or the Fair Board. - 26.
-All exhibitors must abide by the Code of Ethics and the Show Ring Code of Ethics. - 27.
-No trailers around the cattle barns until release time at 6:00 PM on Sunday. - 28.
+If you have questions contact the UW-Extension Office, a project leader or the Fair Board. - 22.
+All exhibitors must abide by the Code of Ethics and the Show Ring Code of Ethics. - 23.
 NO PARENTS are allowed in the show or sale rings.